 At perhaps an even more fundamental level than the previous hiring approaches, CIOs who want to build the best IT teams need to establish a good company culture.
 A strong, sustainable culture can help motivate people, convince them to stay with a specific company long-term and serve as a powerful marketing tool to prospective employees.
 It’s easy to pinpoint the benefits that companies reap from establishing a good culture, but more difficult to break down each ingredient that goes into this process.
 As our interviewees show, culture-building is a complex process that can play out in many ways.

 One essential piece of establishing a strong company culture is empowering employees, or making sure they feel rewarded and fulfilled by their work.
-Dave Finnegan, Customer Experience Officer for Orvis, shared some of his strategies when he spoke with us in March.
+Dave Finnegan, Customer Experience Officer for Orvis, shared some of his strategies.
 He told us that, “Providing a path to make a difference in our company, that for us is of utmost importance.”
 For Finnegan, this may include non-traditional workspaces in the future.
 “Studies have shown that results are best achieved when [employees] are working remotely.
 We are still figuring that out, and it’s an important part of the equation moving forward.”
 Finnegan understands that employee comfort and happiness is a vital part of a productive workforce and strives to make these elements part of his company’s culture.
 The specific path to a good culture isn’t exactly the same for every corporation, but the end goal has undeniable benefits for everyone.

 Another way to empower employees and build culture is to make them partners in shared company visions.
-Beth O’Rorke, CIO for Blue Cross Blue Shield of Massachusetts, uses this strategy when hiring.
+Beth O’Rorke, former CIO for Blue Cross Blue Shield of Massachusetts, uses this strategy when hiring.
 “What we need to do is really share our story.
-It’s a great one,” she told us in May, continuing, “we’re actually a cool company doing some cool stuff and [employees] can be a part of it.”
+It’s a great one, we’re actually a cool company doing some cool stuff and [employees] can be a part of it.”
 Yang employs a similar approach when trying to attract the best IT talent in the film industry.
 He told us, “My strategy is to share the MPAA’s story.
 Who doesn’t want to be in entertainment or Hollywood?”
 Every company has some unique asset or attribute, and allowing these elements to shine as much as possible demonstrates their desirability to employees.
 If team members truly feel that they are contributing to meaningful goals, the motivational benefits will be considerable.

 Every IT Team is Unique